danestves/strapi-plugin-preview-content/README.md

 ## Contributing

 Feel free to fork and make a Pull Request to this plugin project.
 All the input is warmly welcome!
+To learn how, head [here](/CONTRIBUTING.md)

 ## Community support